Vuzi/meteo-node/README.md

 Nodejs plugin to read data from raspberryPi sensors

 ## Requirement
+Of course, nodejs is required.

-This plugin needs an existing installation of *wiringPi*.
+This plugin needs also an existing installation of *wiringPi*.
 You should also generate a static library of *wiringPi* instead of the default shared one.
 To do so, juste run `make install-static` in the subdirectory 'wiringPi' at the root of *wiringPi*.

-You'll also need *node-gyp*, g++/gcc and Make to generate the plugin.
+Finally, you'll also need *node-gyp*, *g++/gcc* and *Make* to generate the plugin.
+You can install *node-gyp* with npm.

 ## Building the plugin
 Once everythin is installed, simply run :